danatok/Character-recognition-with-OpenCV-and-CNN/README.md

 The file faceDet is the first impelementation of the face detection and the hand tracking.
 Here I wanted to use my own model for robust face recognition, as I wanted to Check if ratio of face width and height changes much from original, then probably CAMShift needs updates and also to avoid the error from                  background changes, where old face histogram is no longer a good representation of the face.
 However due to some error I could not finish the further modification on that.
 So I try to final submssion improve my code.

 For now I use the FaceFinal.py code.
-It takes the original codes from opencv library as the face_detect adn camshift.
+It takes the original codes from opencv library as the face_detect and camshift.
 Also uses the functions as calcHist()

 The code is well commented.
 But the general workflow is like,
 1. video camera frame taken-> grayscale